 You can't protect assets if you don't know they exist.
 That's why you should always start by cataloguing every asset you control.
 We’ll help you find every related domain, IP and port that’s exposed to the internet.
 Once categorized, you can easily assign the right scanning and testing to them.

-Once you’ve identified all of your internet-facing assets, understanding and reducing unnecessary services allows you to cut of entry points an attacker could use.
-With Firewall Monitoring, we detect and monitor all the all the open ports, services and protocols across all your targets.
+Once you’ve identified all of your internet-facing assets, understanding and reducing unnecessary services allows you to cut off entry points an attacker could use.
+With Firewall Monitoring, we detect and monitor all the open ports, services and protocols across all your targets.

 While websites are essential to most businesses, they create many security risks that change over time.
 Once you've eliminated access to unnecessary services, it's best to focus on making sure your websites are protected.

 Once you've addressed any issues detected on your websites, it's time to focus on server vulnerabilities.
 Since you've already identified the assets on your attack surface and hopefully eliminated unnecessary exposures, a vulnerability scan is likely to give you a much more manageable number of vulnerabilities to remediate.

 For custom-coded applications, you'll want to do more than look for server vulnerabilities.
 Our application scanning relies on Dynamic Application Security Testing (DAST) to find the errors that can allow OWASP Top 10 issues like SQL injection and cross-site scripting.